LocDo-s4178227/SGS1_G6_A1/Static_html_css/backend/DATABASE_SCHEMA.md

 - **Discussion Replies:** Stores replies and price offers posted under a discussion thread.
 Each reply is linked to one thread and includes its author, title, content, optional price, optional image, and posting date.
 - **Blog Posts:** Stores articles published through the Blog module.
-A blog post includes its author, title, publication date, category, tags, image URL, summary, and full content.
-The author is associated with a user through `authorId` when backend persistence is used.
+Each blog post includes a blog ID, author, title, publication date, category, tags, image URL, summary, and full article content.
+The author can be associated with a user through `authorId`, and the blog record supports ownership checks for editing or deleting posts.
-- **Reviews and Ratings:** Stores product feedback submitted by users.
-A review includes its reviewer, product reference, title, product name, category, numeric rating, summary, detailed description, image, and date added.
-The reviewer is associated with a user through `reviewerId`, while `productId` is a logical reference to the reviewed marketplace item.
+- **Reviews and Ratings:** Stores product feedback submitted through the Review module.
+Each review includes a review ID, reviewer, product reference, product name, title, category, numeric rating, summary, detailed description, image, and date added.
+The reviewer can be associated with a user through `reviewerId`, while `productId` is a logical reference to the reviewed marketplace item.
+Review ownership is used when users edit or delete their own reviews.

 ## Data Source